nikumar1206/loco/notes.md

   - but how are they gonna get the aws secret key and whatnot?

 - how are we handling security patches?

   - depends on provider config, they will be auto managed for us if using things like fargate, otherwise our issue.
   - might need to do some sort of blue-green deployment for kubernetes.
+  - what about bumping stuff like envoy gateway and things like that.
+  - lets make a map of all the different projects loco is dependant on and how we can keep them updated.

 - also gitlab fetch token is only valid at deployment. what if new node comes in and needs to pull down image, it cannot since gitlab token expires in like 5 mins.

 may be nice to have some sort of secrets integration? like pull ur aws ssm, vault, secrets,